 Why is Surrogacy so Expensive?

 The lump sum of surrogacy can seem overwhelming.
-But it’s important to keep in mind that the overall cost is due to many factors and based on averages.
+But it’s important to keep in mind that the estimated overall cost is based on averages.

 Because surrogacy is unique for all families, your expenses may differ.
 But knowing the various elements of surrogacy can help you see how each cost plays into the overall price.
 Here are some typical surrogacy costs that aspiring parents should anticipate.

-Because fertility clinics do not find surrogates, would-be parents need to find a carrier through a personal connection or an agency.
-Surrogacy agencies, which have a network of surrogates who have met certain requirements, charge fees that can run about $15,000 to $30,000.
+Because fertility clinics do not find surrogates, would-be parents typically need to find a carrier through a personal connection or an agency.
+Surrogacy agencies, which have a network of surrogates who have met certain requirements, charge fees that can run $30,000-plus.

 The fee covers all of the services provided by the agency, including background checks, screenings, support and education, advertising, marketing, and more.